Healthcare Professionals

 Give your tinnitus patients an answer

-Neuromonics is the only clinically-validated neurological desensitization program available as a consumer app.
-83% of patients achieve a 40%+ reduction in TRQ score.
+Neuromonics is the only clinically validated neurological desensitization program available as a consumer app.
+83% efficacy.
+14 published trials.
 20 years of evidence.
 Free for your patients to try.

 Our proprietary algorithms modify music to account for individual hearing profiles, providing targeted stimulation to the auditory system that promotes neurological desensitization to tinnitus.